labrijisaad/Kedro-Energy-Forecasting-Machine-Learning-Pipeline/README.md

 In this project, I challenged myself to **transform notebook-based code for model training into a Kedro pipeline**.
 The idea is to create modular, simple-to-train pipelines following the `best MLOps practices`, to simplify the deployment of ML models.
 With Kedro, you can execute just one command to train your models and obtain your pickle, performance figures, etc. You can easily adjust parameters in a YAML file, add different steps, and test various models with ease.
 Additionally, Kedro provides visualization and logging features to keep you informed about everything.

+For an in-depth understanding of **Kedro**, consider exploring the official documentation at [Kedro's Documentation](https://docs.kedro.org/en/stable/introduction/index.html).

 ## 🎯 Project Goals

 The objectives were:
-- Make the code production-ready and deployable.
+- Make the code **production-ready** and **deployable**.
 - Allow easy addition of models and their performance graphs in the pipeline.
-- Adopt the Kedro framework to produce reproducible, modular, and scalable workflows.
+- Adopt the Kedro framework to produce **reproducible**, **modular**, and **scalable workflows**.

+## 🛠️ Preparation & Prototyping in Notebooks

+Before I started making Kedro pipelines, I tried out my ideas in Jupyter notebooks.
+Check the `notebooks` folder to see how I did it:

+- **[EDA & Data Preparation - Energy_Forecasting.ipynb](./notebooks/EDA%20&%20Data%20Preparation%20-%20Energy_Forecasting.ipynb)**: Insights into how I Analyzed the data and Prepared it for Modeling.

+- **[Machine Learning - Energy_Forecasting.ipynb](./notebooks/Machine%20Learning%20-%20Energy_Forecasting.ipynb)**: A record of how I evaluated and trained the Machine Learning Models.

 ## 🧩 Project Workflow